tht0602/android-exercise/README.md

 # android-exercise
-An android exercise with Kotlin for test
+An android exercise with Kotlin for test.

-Loads users list on https://api.github.com/ and show on a Recycleview
+Loads users list on https://api.github.com/ and shows on a Recycleview

 # license
 Copyright 2021 tht0602